-On Saturday, May 18th over 300 people will gather to celebrate the annual return of the herring at the 23rd annual Mystic Herring Run and Paddle—our 5k and paddle race.
+On Saturday, May 18th more than 350 people celebrated the annual return of the herring at the 23rd annual Mystic Herring Run and Paddle—our 5k and paddle race.
 Each spring more than 600,000 herring swim from Boston Harbor to the Mystic Lakes and Horn Pond.
 The Herring Run and Paddle is the only local event raising awareness for this spectacular wildlife migration.
 This year’s event raised an all-time high of $41,000 to support the further protection and restoration of the Mystic River.
 Thank you to all our runners, paddlers and sponsors.

-Scanner Cheung, winner of the 2018 Herring Run and Paddle’s Iron Herring Award, said, “I think the Mystic River Herring Run & Paddle really brings together some of the best and most unique parts of Boston: the waterways and the tight-knit running community.
+“I think the Mystic River Herring Run & Paddle really brings together some of the best and most unique parts of Boston: the waterways and the tight-knit running community.
 Some of the biggest events here are the Head of the Charles and the Boston Marathon, but not many races can claim to combine the two...
-I could tell this race was really a grass-roots event--sponsored by local companies (with great prizes!)--and dedicated to protecting the natural resources (like the Mystic River) that make exercising outside in Boston so great.”
+I could tell this race was really a grass-roots event--sponsored by local companies (with great prizes!)--and dedicated to protecting the natural resources (like the Mystic River) that make exercising outside in Boston so great,” said Scanner Cheung, winner of the 2018 Herring Run and Paddle’s Iron Herring Award.